 Do you want to help build digital tools that strengthen our democracies and empower citizens?

-Code for Africa (CfA) has an immediate vacancy for a Front End Software Engineer to join one of our civic technology labs in Kenya, South Africa, Nigeria or Tanzania.
-We are however also open to exceptional candidates located anywhere else in Africa.
+Code for Africa (CfA) has an immediate vacancy for a Front End Software Engineer to join one of our civic technology labs preferably in Tanzania, but also possibly in Kenya, Nigeria or South Africa, or elsewhere in Africa.

 The successful candidate will report to CfA’s lead technologist, as part of our multinational developer team, and will work closely with our data and content teams to build robust systems/infrastructure for our partners in watchdog civil society organisations, the investigative media and selected progressive government agencies.